Salkantay Trek + Classic Inca Trail – 6 Days

 • One train ticket from Machupicchu Pueblo to Ollantaytambo village (Expedition Tourist Train)

-• One Chef and assistant cook
+• One Chef and an assistant cook

 • Excellent Meals (05 Breakfasts, 05 Lunches, 05 Dinners)